manooojmanu/play_practice/README.md

 # play_practice
-Playing with Play framework and actors
+Playing with Play framework and Akka actors